-During Ramadan, the usual pace of life slows right down.
-Regular services may not be available as staff capacity and operating hours are lower than normal.
-Tourists aren’t expected to fast during the day, though many restaurants will be closed, and you will want to be discrete about eating and drinking in public.
-The timing of this month-long holiday changes every year.
+While you won’t be expected to fast during the day, you should be discrete about eating and drinking in public.
 Eid al-Fitr marks the end of Ramadan, and public transportation will be packed as Moroccans head home for the holiday.

 As with most destinations, your tour cost in Morocco is dependent on what's included and the level of comfort you wish to enjoy during your tour.

-Morocco is still a relatively budget-friendly destination, so you can expect to spend $100-$250 per day or $750-$1000 per week.
+Morocco is still a relatively budget-friendly destination.
+You can expect to pay as little as $50 per day for basic tours, and anywhere from $150-$250 per day for tours with more perks.
 A good tour to get a sense for Morocco is from 5-10 days in length.

 Packing Tips & Gear Rental

-Food poisoning is a common problem for tourists in Morocco.
-Always wash your hands before eating or handling food.
-Stick to bottled water, even when rinsing your mouth or brushing your teeth.
-Choose busy restaurants and food stalls as the high turnover of customers means it is unlikely the food will be have been sitting for too long.
+Food poisoning is a common issue for tourists in Morocco.
+To stay on the safe side, stick to drinking bottled water, and use it to brush your teeth as well.
+Make sure fresh fruits and vegetables are peeled, washed with bottled water, or cooked prior to eating.
+Wash your hands regularly as eating with your hands is common in Morocco (make sure to always use your right hand).
+Choose busy restaurants and food stalls as the high turnover of customers mean it is unlikely the food will be have been sitting for too long.

-Several Western countries have travel advisories warning that there is a high threat of terrorism in Morocco.
+While some Western countries may have travel advisories warning of a high threat of terrorism, travel in Morocco is generally safe.